gameflorist/dunedynasty/README_dd.txt

 ----------------

-Dune Dynasty can play [fan-made campaigns] such as [Super Dune II Classic], [Stefan Hendriks' Atreides Campaign], and [MrFlibble's Alternate Scenarios].
+Dune Dynasty can play [fan-made campaigns] such as [Super Dune II Classic], [Stefan Hendriks' Atreides Campaign], and [Dune 2 eXtended].
 These should be placed in the subdirectories inside the campaign/ directory.
 Click the "The Building of a Dynasty" subtitle to switch between campaigns.

 You can also create your own campaigns.
 A campaign should consist of a META.INI file, a REGIONX.INI file for each playable House, where X